Accompanying article: Kefir

 Ripened Kefir (optional)

-As the kefir ripens at room temperature, the thick creamy kefir floats above the watery whey.
+As the kefir ripens, the thick creamy kefir floats above the watery whey.
 Shake or stir to blend the ingredients.
 Or, separate and use the thickened kefir as sour cream and the whey in baking, for drinking or in other fermented foods.
+Once it has ripened, refrigerate it.

 *Shaking the fermenting kefir prevents the formation of yeasts and acetobacter colonies from forming on the surface.
 If colonies form they will appear as a light-brown wavy film.
 Skim this off, discard the film and use the kefir.
 Should you ever loose a batch of kefir (or your grains) to rampant overgrowth, your nose and taste buds will unerringly inform you to toss it.